fuzzthink/gitstats/README.md

 /**
 Rules:
 1. 1st line must define the file paths ignore regex.
-Define it as an empty string "" if just want to define the next `commit_begin` line.
 2. 2nd line if provided, must define the `commit_begin` string.
 3. 3rd line if provided, must define commit timestamp, and line count delta pairs.
   The pair is separated by a comma and pairs are separated by a '|'.
   Earlier commit deltas must come first.
 4. All values must be delimited by double quotes, which can not be at the start of the line.
+5. To define 2nd or 3rd line without specifying the previous lines, define them as empty strings.

 To get timestamp of a commit:
 git show -s --format=%ct <commit>